 Our first tip is to make sure you know what the MacBook Air you are considering costs now (or cost when it was sold by Apple).
 You need to watch for companies claiming a discount based on the price the Mac was originally sold for, rather than what it would now cost you to buy that Mac from Apple.
 This is particularly pertinent since Apple has reduced the price of the entry-level MacBook Air twice in the past two years.

-This is the pricing for the current line-up:
+This is the pricing for the line-up from November 2020:

 |1.1GHz, Dual-Core i3, 10th-gen (3.2GHz Turbo Boost), 2565GB||£999/$999|